cybercongress/cybercongress/contract.md

 - Find an open approach for creation self aware, self replicating, economically independent robots
 - Create mainstream tools for biological engineering
 - Integrate into cybereconomy humans, robots, animals, plants and other thinking creations
-- Demolish state boarders across the earth
+- Demolish state borders across the earth
 - Switch governments' business model from violent taxes to non-violent UBI
 - Create technologies for accessible space exploration
 - Significantly extend living capabilities for species up to but not limited to 10k years